clmcgrath/HandlebarsCli/README.md

 | -h          | --help          |                               | Display this help screen.                                         |
 |             | --version       |                               | Display version information.                                      |
 | pos[0] NAME |                 | Required                      | Template Name to use for output, ie pscomment.hbs                 |

+## Roadmap

+### 1.0
+* Fix Existing Bugs
+* Stabilize /optimize  rendering engine
+* Build msi installer
+* Add Chocolatey Support

+### 2.0
+* Add Support for writing helpers in .cs & .csx
+* Add Support for directory initialization / project creation
+* Add Support for adding views / templates / partials via command line
+* Helper installation support, Likely nuget based

+## Contributing
+I am open to contributions from the community if you would like to see a feature added fork me and submit a pull request or open an issue if you have built a plugin and would like to see it listed here open an issue with the title Add Plugin {Name} to listing